 With two options for members to start their journey, we empower members to choose how they would like to interact with us.
-If a member chooses to order an impression kit, we will mail one directly to their door.
+If a member chooses to order a doctor prescribed impression kit, we will mail one directly to their door.
 Alternatively, we have a network of over 300 SmileShops across the U.S., Puerto Rico, Canada, Australia, and the U.K., which provides an in-person experience to members who prefer that channel.

 SmileShops have historically been a key driver in expanding access to care by reducing the friction of purchase and improving our member conversion.
-Furthermore, our SmileShops require little capital investment, with an average upfront capital expenditure of approximately \$110,000 (two-thirds of which is the cost of the intra-oral camera).
+Furthermore, our SmileShops require little capital investment, with minimal upfront capital expenditure.